ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 The CCAO Data Department roughly uses [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) to manage its work.
 GitHub flow uses a basic **branch-per-issue** system.
 Each issue or new feature is tied to a branch and merge request.
 Work is done on the branch, then merged to `master` (or `main`) after testing and review.
 Here's an example of a typical workflow:

 1. You are assigned **Issue #118, Update Internal Contribution Guidelines** within GitHub.
     * Check to see if there is an existing branch associated with your issue within GitHub.
-Branches created via issues usually have a similar name, in this case the branch name would be `118-update-internal-contribution-guidelines`.
+Branches created via issues usually have a similar name; in this case the branch name is likely to be `118-update-internal-contribution-guidelines`, though sometimes our staff members prefix their branch names with their GitHub username for cleaner organization, like `<username>/118-update-internal-contribution-guidelines`.
     * If a branch doesn't exist, then create one yourself.
-Each issue has an associated "Create Merge Request" button which will create a branch and merge request for that issue.
+You can create a branch for an issue in the GitHub interface by clicking the "**Create a branch**" link in the "**Development**" section of the issue sidebar.
 2. Checkout the issue branch.
-    * Within RStudio, navigate to the git pane, then click the branch name in the upper right-hand corner (usually **master**).
-Select the branch associated with the issue you have been assigned.
-In this case, `118-update-internal-contribution-guidelines`.
+    * To checkout the branch in **RStudio**, navigate to the git pane, then click the branch name in the upper right-hand corner (usually **master**).
+Select the branch associated with the issue you have been assigned (in this case, `118-update-internal-contribution-guidelines`).
 You can also click different branch names to check them out.
-    * The branch you selected should now appear in the upper right-hand corner of the git pane.
+The branch you selected should now appear in the upper right-hand corner of the git pane.
 You are now working within that branch.
+    * To checkout the branch in a **terminal**, `cd` to the directory for the repository, then run `git fetch origin <branch_name> && git checkout <branch_name>` (in this case, replace `<branch_name>` with `118-update-internal-contribution-guidelines`).
 2. Work the issue.
 Use the issue page comments to communicate with your supervisor about the issue.
 3. Commit often and use [descriptive commit messages](https://commit.style/). **Only push to your issue branch**, never directly to `master`.
 4. When you have finished working on the issue:
     * Push all work to your issue branch
     * Create a pull request if one doesn't exist already
-    * Request approval for your pull request to let your supervisor know you've finished working the issue
+    * Request review from your supervisor in the pull request interface to let them know you've finished working the issue
-    * Your PR will be reviewed, and you will receive a notification with comments, change requests, or approval.
+    * Your PR will be reviewed, and you will receive a notification with comments, change requests, or approval
     * Once approved, you can merge your code.
-You can select **Merge** from the merge dropdown
+You can select **Squash and merge** from the merge dropdown

-To see examples of this workflow in action, you might explore some closed pull requests -- like [this one](https://github.com/ccao-data/data-architecture/pull/889), which creates a [view](https://ccao-data.github.io/data-architecture/#!/model/model.ccao_data_athena.reporting.vw_market_tracker) that drives our [Housing Market Tracker](https://www.cookcountyassessoril.gov/cook-county-housing-market-tracker).
+To see examples of this workflow in action, you might explore some closed pull requests.
+A good example is [this pull request](https://github.com/ccao-data/data-architecture/pull/889) that creates a [view](https://ccao-data.github.io/data-architecture/#!/model/model.ccao_data_athena.reporting.vw_market_tracker) that drives our [Housing Market Tracker](https://www.cookcountyassessoril.gov/cook-county-housing-market-tracker).

 See the [Version Control and Workflow](https://github.com/ccao-data/wiki/blob/master/Handbook/Handbook.md#version-control-and-workflow) section of the handbook for more information.